-Homelessness Services: Temporary Homelessness Accommodation Charges for 2022/23
+Homelessness Services: Temporary Homelessness Accommodation Charges for 2025/26

-Purpose of Report: To inform Glasgow City Integration Joint Board of the charges proposed to be set for homelessness temporary accommodation for 2022/23.

-Background/Engagement: In line with the policy approved in previous years, homelessness accommodation charges are pooled to calculate a weekly accommodation (rent) charge.
+Purpose of Report: charges proposed to be set for homelessness temporary accommodation for 2025/26.
+Background/Engagement: In line with the policy approved by Committee in previous years, homelessness accommodation charges are pooled to calculate a weekly accommodation (rent) charge.
 The rent charge reflects the costs directly associated with the provision of the accommodation.
-Homelessness Services accommodate clients in temporary furnished accommodation until suitable permanent accommodation becomes available.
-The IJB does not have the legal powers to set charges for services, this lies with Glasgow City Council.
-This report was considered and approved by the Council's City Administration Committee on the 10th February 2022.
+Homelessness Services accommodate clients in temporary furnished accommodation until suitable permanent accommodation becomes available Decemendations.
+The Integration I laint Depart is called to:

-Recommendations: The Integration Joint Board is asked to: a) Note the proposed average weekly charge for temporary furnished accommodation of £159.83, an increase of 2.5%; and b) Note the 2.5% proposed increase to hostel rents, being a weekly charge of £364.64 for the Chara Centre, Elder Street, James Mclean, Rodney Street, Maxwell Drive and Portman Street.
+Recommendations: The Integration Joint Board is asked to: a) Note the proposed average weekly charge for temporary furnished accommodation of £188.39, an increase of 5.2%; and b) Note the 5.2% proposed increase to hostel rents, being a weekly charge of £429.54 for the Chara Centre, Elder Street, James Mclean, Rodney Street, Maxwell Drive and Portman Street.